Azure/iot-edge-opc-proxy-api-csharp/README.md

 [![Build Status](https://travis-ci.org/Azure/iot-edge-opc-proxy-api-csharp.svg?branch=master)](https://travis-ci.org/Azure/iot-edge-opc-proxy-api-csharp)

-# Azure IoT Edge OPC Proxy API
+# OPC Proxy API

-Using the Azure IoT Edge OPC Reverse Proxy API, client applications can connect to devices in a local gateway network and exchange transparent payloads, allowing developers to implement applications in Azure where the command and control protocol layer resides in the cloud.
+Using the OPC Proxy API, client applications can connect to devices in a local gateway network and exchange transparent payloads, allowing developers to implement applications in Azure where the command and control protocol layer resides in the cloud.

-The OPC proxy edge module itself can be found at https://github.com/Azure/iot-edge-opc-proxy.
+The OPC proxy edge module itself can be found at https://github.com/Azure/iot-edge-opc-proxy/tree/master.

 # Getting started